thiagodnf/jacof/README.md

 * Next Release Problem (NRP)
 * Symmetric Traveling Salesman Problem (TSP)

-Obs.: This framework supports the TSPLIB library (a library of sample instances for the TSP). [http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html](Click here) to access the problem instances.
+Obs.: This framework supports the TSPLIB library (a library of sample instances for the TSP).
+[Click here](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html) to access the problem instances.

 How To Use
 -------